itsmillertim3/perform2021/shift-left-sre-with-keptn-quality-gates-in-cd/content/02_Test_Setup/02_Write_Load_Test_Script/index.md

     ```

 ### Step 2: Generate the x-dynatrace-test header
+**Note:** You may need to  first log into Gitea to make changes in-browser.
+If you need to do this, use the following credentials:
+ - Username: `dynatrace`
+ - Password: `dynatrace`

 1. Add the following snippet after the comment section: **// Generate the x-dynatrace-test header**.
     ```
     String LTN=JMeterUtils.getProperty(&quot;DT_LTN&quot;);